jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.9.8 (2023/09/20) =
+* Add: New gpt-3.5-turbo-instruct model.
+Have a look at [this](https://openai.com/research/instruction-following).
+* Fix: AI Forms work better with external input fields (such as radios and checkboxes).
+The debugging mode is also now more verbose.
+* Update: Consolidate the way ID and Custom ID are handled.
+That fixes a few issues with custom chatbots too.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.9.7 (2023/09/16) =
 * Fix: Rewrite Content (in Embeddings) uses the right value as Max Tokens.
 * Add: The Intro Message in the Settings can now be disabled, for a slighlty cleaner UI.
 * Update: Optimized the way the UI is built and refreshed, for a better performance.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.9.6 (2023/09/13) =
 * Add: The simpleChatbotQuery has now a memory of the discussion.